huytruong1998/Cat-Dashboard/README.md

 You can check the server graphql client on `http://localhost:8000/graphql`

-Note: unit test can be run on `client` folder, `cd client && npm run serve`
+Note: unit test can be run on `client` folder, `cd client && npm run test`

 # How to use the application